 Q: My roommate is planning on having a visitor come to our apartment.
 Is this ok?

 A: Housing Services requests that you refrain from having visitors in UCSF buildings, in compliance with the UCSF Coronavirus Visitors Guide.
 This is especially important in shared apartments and houses.
 Please do not invite non-essential visitors onto the property.
-Please be concerned about your health, about your guests’ health – and about everyone else’s wellbeing within our community.
-You must receive approval from all roommates if you plan on hosting a guest.
+The California Department of Public Health directive states that institutions of higher education should restrict building access by non-residents, including outside guests, non-residential staff, and others.

 Q: Are you cleaning the common areas in our housing buildings?